How Do Short Films Make Money? (Tips & Tricks)

 5. Use your short films to gain an online following and create a Patreon account.

 The goal of any short film you create should not be to make money.
 You will never reach that goal if you aim to make money off the short film itself.
+Instead, the goal of every short film you create should be to explore and grow your creative talents while telling a great story.

 That said, here’s a little more about how a great story (well told) with the short film format can lead to future opportunities: